openpsa/jsgrid/docs/content/configuration/options.md

 **Default:** `false`
 **Changeable:** No

 Creates dynamic scrolling grids.
 When enabled, the pager elements are disabled and we can use the vertical scrollbar to load data.
-When set to true the grid will always hold all the items from the start through to the latest point ever visited.
+When set to `true` the grid will always hold all the items from the start through to the latest point ever visited.

-When scroll is set to an integer value (example 1), the grid will just hold the visible lines.
+When `scroll` is set to an integer value (e.g. `1`), the grid will just hold the visible lines.
 This allow us to load the data in portions whitout caring about memory leaks.
-In addition to this we have an optional extension to the server protocol: npage (see `prmNames array).
+In addition to this we have an optional extension to the server protocol: npage (see `prmNames` array).
 If you set the `npage` option in `prmNames`, then the grid will sometimes request more than one page at a time; if not, it will just perform multiple GET requests.

 Note that this option is not compatible when `height` is set to `auto` or `100%`.